peritext/peritext/specification/sections/doc-tech.md

 ```
 .
+//logic and utils modules
-|+--appConfig //everything related to the bootstrapping and specification of the app
+|+--config //everything related to the bootstrapping and specification of the app
 |   +--defaultModels //default metadata models for the application
 |       +--metadataEntities.json //escription (by domain) of the diverse metadata entities
 |       +--metadataPropagation.json // "table" of metadata entity propagation relations (ordered)